-The basics for recognizing a good tourist guide
+The basics for recognizing a good tour guide

-If you are a passionate tour guide and want to share your knowledge with travelers,
+If you are a passionate tour guide and wish to share your knowledge with travelers,

-fill out the guide registration form to join our community.
+fill out the guide registration form and join our community.

-Here are the qualities you should expect from a good tour guide
+The essential qualities of a good tour guide

 - Passion